Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 2020 – Regulated adult-use sales begin on October 9, 2020.

-To stay updated on the status of marijuana policy reform in Maine, be sure to subscribe to MPP's alerts, if you haven't done so already.
+To stay updated on the status of marijuana policy reform in Maine and nationwide, be sure to subscribe to MPP's alerts, if you haven't done so already.